Marketing myopia: Practical exercise

 When industries change, companies can take advantage of a greater scope of opportunities.
 Levitt's work teaches managers to look beyond their current business activities and think "outside the box".
 George Steiner (1979) is one of many in a long line of admirers who cite Levitt's famous example on transportation.
 If a buggy whip manufacturer in 1910 defined its business as the "transportation starter business," they might have been able to make the creative leap necessary to move into the automobile business when technological change demanded it.

 People who focus on marketing strategy, various predictive techniques, and the customer's lifetime value can rise above myopia to a certain extent.
 This can entail the use of long-term profit objectives (sometimes at the risk of sacrificing short term objectives).

 New marketing myopia

 The “new marketing myopia” occurs when marketers fail to see the broader societal context of business decision making, sometimes with disastrous results for their organization and society.
 It stems from three related phenomena: (1) a single-minded focus on the customer to the exclusion of other stakeholders, (2) an overly narrow definition of the customer and his or her needs, and (3) a failure to recognize the changed societal context of business that necessitates addressing multiple stakeholders.

 In the “new marketing myopia.” customers remain a central consideration, as in the traditional “marketing myopia.”
 However, academics that developed the idea of the “new marketing myopia” state that it is essential to recognize that other stakeholders also require marketing attention.
 For business-to-consumer companies, these other stakeholders (e.g., employees) are sometimes (but not always) customers too.

+Examples

+There are multiple examples of industries that have experienced little or severe downfall due to marketing myopia.
+An example of an industry that suffered from marketing myopia is the video rental industry, which was dominated by Blockbuster LLC, an American company, in the early 2000s.
+Blockbuster failed to adapt to the emergence and popularity of online streaming services, such as Netflix and filed for bankruptcy in 2009.